scarryhott/Kantian-IVI/FRACTAL_KAKEYA_ANALYSIS.md

 - **I-directed zooming** = scale transformations
 - **Self-similarity** = Kakeya preservation across scales

-**The neural geometry connection is implicit but profound:**
+**The neural/positive geometry bridge is now explicit:**
-- Grains act like oriented neurons
+- `NeuralGrain` turns grains into oriented neurons with activations
-- Layers form a processing hierarchy
+- `forwardPropagate` and `updateGrainOrientation` implement learning dynamics
-- Zooming is like feedforward propagation
+- `SublationWitness` demands thesis/antithesis harmony before synthesis
-- Self-similarity is learned invariance
+- `PositiveCell` captures the constructive geometry forged by that harmony

 **This is a geometric theory of consciousness, physics, and computation unified through Kakeya fractal structure.**